When working with a book author, would you publish their book without an editor and a designer?

 - live captions.

-While it’s possible to create audio transcripts and video captions for personal audio and video yourself, it’s strongly advised to have them outsourced to an experienced specialist for formal media and events to make your captions and transcripts look professional and be universally understood.
+However, it’s strongly advised that they are outsourced to an experienced specialist for formal media and events.
+They can make your captions and transcripts look more professional and be universally understood.

 - podcast transcripts,